Member Associations / Collaborating Organisations, Agencies and Corporations with Dr Liam Alex Heffron:

 Creative Momentum Regional Industry Advisory Group member - an EU transnational project to support the creative industries sector (2015-2018)

-Following his first class honours M.A. at the University of Galway, Liam Alex was awarded a history Ph.D. for his pioneering research on the social causes of the local Irish War of Independence and Irish Civil War.
-He has part-published his work in the books No Revolution: Igniting War in North Mayo, 1917-1923 and Spirit of Revolution, Ireland from below, 1917–1923.
+Following his first-class honours M.A. at the University of Galway, Liam Alex was awarded a Ph.D. in History for his pioneering research into the social causes of the Irish War of Independence and Irish Civil War in North Mayo.
+He has published his work in the books No Revolution: Igniting War in North Mayo, 1917-1923 and Spirit of Revolution, Ireland from below, 1917–1923.
+In 2025, he worked with COPE Galway to research the complex story of this respected non-profit in COPE Galway: 60 Years Improving Lives, Strengthening Community (2025).

-Dr Heffron was one of the invited experts who spoke to the European Union Parliamentary Committee on Regional Development (REGI) on 9 April 2025, regarding ‘Depopulation Challenges in European Regions’.
-His research on building participatory democracy and self-sustaining communities, to mitigate or prevent indigenous cultural loss from current demographic changes, was warmly welcomed by the committee members.
+Dr Heffron was one of the invited experts who addressed the European Union Parliamentary Committee on Regional Development (REGI) on 9 April 2025 regarding depopulation challenges in European regions.
+His research on building participatory democracy and self-sustaining communities to mitigate cultural loss arising from demographic change was warmly received by committee members.

-Liam Alex has also provided content authenticity services for TV and film productions including the BBC’s Who do you think you are? and RTE’s The Battle for Rural Ireland’.
-As a founder of St Cormac’s (Heritage) Society, he has led efforts for the protection and promotion of local heritage in his native west of Ireland.
+Liam Alex has provided historical research and content authenticity services for television and film productions, including the BBC’s Who Do You Think You Are? and RTÉ’s The Battle for Rural Ireland.
+As founder of As a founder of St Cormac’s (Heritage) Society, he has led efforts to protect and promote the heritage of his native west of Ireland.

-Aside from his academic interests, Dr Heffron is an experienced and trained actor, who recently experienced life imitating art, when playing the skeptical historian, Finbarr, in the award-winning movie Prospect House (2023) - his acting portfolio is more fully explored here.
-He also pens a weekly column in the Western People newspaper, repeated in his Substack blog, ‘Hollywood and Heffron’.
+Aside from his academic work, Dr Heffron is an experienced and professionally trained actor.
+He recently experienced life imitating art when portraying the sceptical historian Finbarr in the award-winning feature film Prospect House (2023).
+He also writes a weekly column on his Substack, Name Collector.

 While Mayo GAA history officer he also founded the www.mayogaahistory living history project, to create an online repository for heritage records of GAA sports clubs and their supporters, in county Mayo, Ireland.